Robam Moni Mekhala

-Robam Moni Mekhala (Khmer: របាំមណីមេខលា, Moni Mekhala Dance) sometimes known as Robam Moni Mekhala and Ream Eyso (Khmer: របាំមណីមេខលា និង រាមឥសូរ) is a traditional Cambodian dance.
-It is a rain dance that explores the Cambodian myth of thunder, lightning, and rain associated with Hindu and Buddhist mythology.
-Most of the time, this dance depicts the fight between Reamesor and Moni Mekhala where Reamesor (Ramasura/ Parashurama) or Ream Eyso attempts to seize the magical crystal ball from Moni Mekhala and this fighting creates a storm.
+Robam Moni Mekhala (Khmer: របាំមណីមេខលា, Moni Mekhala Dance) sometimes known as Robam Moni Mekhala and Reamso (Khmer: របាំមណីមេខលា និង រាមសូរ) is a traditional Cambodian dance.
+It is a rain dance that explores the Cambodian myth of thunder, lightning, and rain associated with Buddhist mythology.
+Most of the time, this dance depicts the fight between Reamesor and Moni Mekhala where Reamso (Ramasura/ Parashurama) attempts to seize the magical crystal ball from Moni Mekhala and this fighting creates a storm.

 Overview

 An early record of dance (Khmer: robam/ rabam) is from the 7th century, where the performance was used as a funeral rite for kings.
 During the Angkor period, dance was ritually performed at temples.
-The story of Moni Mekhala and Reamesor appears frequently in ritual and Cambodian classical dance.
+The story of Moni Mekhala and Reamso appears frequently in ritual and Cambodian classical dance.
 This dance is commonly performed at the New Year's buong suong (propitiation) ritual, marking the beginning of the spring planting cycle.